 Don’t forget to leverage technology when it comes to time management.
 There’s an abundance of browser extensions and downloadable software to help you schedule and automate tasks, and in turn free up time for more pressing work.

 Tools like the Right Inbox extension for Chrome can save you valuable time by automating simple email tasks.
-You can set up email reminders and sequences, schedule message send times, attach notes and gifs, and even integrate with your CRM for further monitoring and tracking of your email.
+You can set up email reminders in Gmail and email sequences, schedule message send times, attach notes and gifs, and even integrate with your CRM for further monitoring and tracking of your email.

 Productivity is as much about managing your time as it is about the effort you put in.
 You could be the most energetic employee in the world, but if you have no long- and short-term plan, no schedule for your tasks, and no system for organizing how and when you approach your work, you won’t get very far.